-- For filling, in another large bowl, beat the cream cheese, sugar, flour, peels and vanilla until smooth.
+- For filling, in another large bowl, beat the cream cheese, sugar, flour, lemon and orange zest and vanilla until smooth.
 Add eggs and yolks; beat on low speed just until combined.
 Stir in cream just until combined.
 Pour into crust.
 Return pan to baking sheet.

 - Bake at 400° for 10 minutes.
 Reduce heat to 325°; bake 55-65 minutes or until center is almost set.
 Cool on a wire rack for 10 minutes.

 - Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Combine topping ingredients; spread over cheesecake.
 Refrigerate overnight.
 Yield: 12-14 servings.

 Reviews forCitrus Cheesecake